 - A/B testing function is rudimentary

 For example, you can’t A/B test automated series.
 It’d be nice to be able to do this for all sequences.
-These tests help because you can have data about which versions are likely to explode your response.
+Testing your landing pages will help you find out which versions are likely to explode your response.

 - There are only a few options to customize templates and forms